Guide to Social Media Campaigns: What it is and How to Create One

 12 Best Social Media Marketing Campaigns of All Time

-Across time and space, there are certain great social media campaigns that have captivated the attention of mass audiences online and still have left a mark on everyone’s mind.
+Across time and space, certain great social media campaigns have captivated the attention of mass audiences online and still have left a mark on everyone’s mind.
 They have used an amazing positioning strategy and have leveraged the beauty of social media platforms.

-In the year 2014, a non-profit organisation, the ALS association, to fight amyotrophic lateral sclerosis, a progressive neurodegenerative disease also called Lou Gehrig’s disease came up with The Ice Bucket Challenge.
+In the year 2014, a non-profit organization, the ALS Association, to fight amyotrophic lateral sclerosis, a progressive neurodegenerative disease also called Lou Gehrig’s disease came up with The Ice Bucket Challenge.

 This social media advertising campaign captured attention all over the globe, generating awareness and funding for ALS research.
 With the wise use of user-generated content and peer-to-peer sharing, the campaign achieved remarkable viral popularity, showcasing the ability of grassroots movements to drive social change.